jakubrohleder/angular-jsonapi/README.md

 [![Code Climate](https://codeclimate.com/github/jakubrohleder/angular-jsonapi/badges/gpa.svg)](https://codeclimate.com/github/jakubrohleder/angular-jsonapi)

-## Use with caution
+## Use with caution it's only 1.0.0-alpha.1

-This module is still in a WIP state, many things work fine but it lacks tests and API may change, also documentation can not reflect the real state
+*This module is still in a WIP state, many things work fine but it lacks tests and API may change, also documentation can not reflect the real state*

+*To see all of the features in action run and study the demo.*

 Simple and lightweight, yet powerfull ORM for your frontend that seamlessly integrates with your JsonAPI server.